-La Canchanchara or where to enjoy the mix of unique Cuban experience
+La Canchanchara, or where to Enjoy the mix of the unique Cuban experience

 I read about Canchanchara cocktail, a trademark of bar “Canchanchara” in Trinidad.
 To be honest, I did not try it.
-At the moment I entered the yard of the house-bar, the music completely overwhelmed me and I did not think about tasting the drink.
-Apparently, the other tourists also felt the same because they all were seated comfortably on the sofas and didn’t look like they intend to continue the tour of the city soon.
-At the expense of missed alcohol, we have left the bar with a CD with a music of the band playing in the restaurant.
+At the moment I entered the yard of the house-bar, the music completely enchanted me and I did not think about tasting the drink.
+It looked that the other tourists felt the same.
+They were all seating comfortably on the sofas and didn’t look like intended to continue the tour of the city soon.
+At the expense of missed alcohol, we have left the bar with a CD with the music of the band playing in the restaurant.
 Music that will warm our short cold winter days in Europe.

 ADD TO PINTEREST